olajohn-ajiboye/blog/content/post/most-of-the-es6-you-need-get-started-really-well-with-react.md

 * **String Interpolation**

-Template literals provide an easy way to interpolate variables and expressions into strings.
+>Template literals provide an easy way to interpolate expressions into strings.
 You do so by using the ${...} syntax:
 {{< highlight jsm "linenostart=1" >}}
 //ES5
 function es5String() {